 At first, ARKit may seem like a little bit of a digital gimmick or toy.
 But when you start to consider its potential impact across all different categories of apps, you realize it could be one of the biggest game changers of the smartphone era.

 Here are a just a few of the major changes ARKit could bring about.

 There have been all kinds of neat demos of what ARKit is capable of already, and yet the one that might be making the most waves comes from IKEA, of all companies.
 As someone wrote in an article, IKEA’s AR app reveals the hidden potential of the iPhone 8 and iOS 11.

 It does so by digitally placing furniture products in a space, such that potential customers can actually visualize their shopping lists.
 The same concept could work quite well for other companies as well.
 We may use ARKit to visualize art on the walls, different television and sound system setups, and basically any other visual element of the home.

 Full-fledged virtual reality may have more impact on the general progress of the gaming industry toward bigger and more engaging experiences.
 But ARKit has massive potential to unlock a new medium for some simpler games.
-Board games and tabletop strategy experiences can come to life in exciting new ways, for instance, and in due time we’re likely to see casino experiences have a resurgence as well.
+Board games and tabletop strategy experiences can come to life in exciting new ways, for instance, and in due time we’re likely have a resurgence as well.